-The Netherlands is seen as an increasingly obstructive European Union member state while Prime Minister Mark Rutte is “scared” of his own parliament, diplomats told the Dutch newspaper de Volkskrant for an article that was published on Saturday.
+The Netherlands is seen as an obstructive European Union member state.
+Diplomats tell the Dutch daily de Volkskrant that Prime Minister Mark Rutte is “scared” of his own parliament.

-The officials all spoke with the paper anonymously but vehemently criticized Mark Rutte in particular for the “pernicious” role he is supposed to play in European Council summits.
+The officials, who all spoke with the paper anonymously, vehemently criticized Rutte for the “pernicious” role he plays in European Council summits:

 Said one ambassador, “Rutte seems an impotent and scared premier.
 Time and again, he bleats during EU summits, ‘I cannot go against the wishes of my parliament.’
 Other leaders get the impression that he’s Wilders’ puppet.”

-The executive similarly embraced a Dutch proposal to enhance the powers of economic and monetary affairs commissioner Ollie Rehn to penalize eurozone countries that break the currency union’s debt and deficit rules — over strong French resistance.
+The executive similarly embraced a Dutch proposal to allow Ollie Rehn, the economic and monetary affairs commissioner, to penalize eurozone countries that break the bloc’s debt and deficit rules.